Mobile Device Anti-virus Recommendations

 - watch out for phishing and "vishing" scams that try to trick you into surrendering personal information.

-Do Android™ smartphones get viruses?
+Do Android™ devices get viruses?

 Yes, the Android operating system is relatively open and can get infected when apps are downloaded.
 Google had to remove 50 apps that had DroidDream attached, malware that passed sensitive data such as passwords to a remote server.
 And in June 2014, ransomeware trojans appeared for the first time.
-Our anti-virus recommendation for an Android smartphone is Lookout Mobile Security Free.
+Our anti-virus recommendation for an Android device is Lookout Mobile Security Free.

 Do BlackBerry® smartphones get viruses?